Syvenkod/WWNumbers/README.md

 # WWNumbers
+## This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.

 ## This app analyzes .txt files with a large set of integers and finds:
 #### The maximum number in the file